lmco/mcf/SECURITY.md

 an arbitrary admin user in the database.

 It's important to ensure that all test users are deleted from the database.

-#### Asynchronous Build Script

-Some components in the build script are asynchronous and the build script will print out a message that build is complete before build has finished.

 #### UI Model Tree Refresh
 When updating the parent in the model tree causes issues with the re-rendering